JuliaIntervals/IntervalRootFinding.jl/docs/src/roots.md

  Root([0.0499999, 0.107542], :unknown)
 ```

-The last example show a tolerance too big to be able to isolate the roots in distinct regions.
+The last example shows a case where the tolerance was too large to be able to isolate the roots in distinct regions.

 !!! warning

-    For a root `x` of some function, if the absolute tolerance is smaller than `eps(x)` i.e. if `tol + x == x`, `roots` may never be able to converge to the require tolerance and the function may get stuck in an infinite loop.
+    For a root `x` of some function, if the absolute tolerance is smaller than `eps(x)` i.e. if `tol + x == x`, `roots` may never be able to converge to the required tolerance and the function may get stuck in an infinite loop.